The Association KSGV

 International Series in Mental Health and Religion.

-In addition, KSGV organizes each year a well-attended and lively study conference.
+In addition, KSGV organises each year a well-attended and lively study conference.

-KSGV has some 800 members and benefactors (2021 statistics), from mental and physical health care, spiritual and pastoral care, the churches, social services, nursing and other caring professions and (social-cultural) education.
-This diversity of professional backgrounds adds to the attractiveness of the organization.
+KSGV has some 800 members and benefactors (2021 statistics), from mental and physical healthcare, spiritual and pastoral care, the churches, social services, nursing and other caring professions and (social-cultural) education.
+This diversity of professional backgrounds adds to the organisations’s attractiveness.

-Members, i.e. those who pay the annual fee of at least € 45,00 receive the new publications, twice a year, free of charge.
+Members, i.e. those who pay the annual fee of at least € 45.00, receive the new publications in the ‘Second Series’, twice a year, free of charge.
 They can also attend the study conferences at a greatly reduced rate.
 Furthermore, members get attractive discounts on several of the other books, published by KSGV’s own publishing company.